tayllan/awesome-algorithms/README.md

 * [Abdul Bari - Introduction to Algorithm](https://www.youtube.com/watch?v=0IAPZzGSbME&list=PLDN4rrl48XKpZkf03iYFl-O29szjTrs_O) - This playlist is so much informative and provide simulation with code example.
 As like as you are in a class.

-* [Jenny's Lectures- Algorithm](https://www.youtube.com/watch?v=AT14lCXuMKI&list=PLdo5W4Nhv31bbKJzrsKfMpo_grxuLl8LU) - Another complete alogrithm playlist from basic level to intermediate.
+* [Jenny's Lectures- Algorithm](https://www.youtube.com/watch?v=AT14lCXuMKI&list=PLdo5W4Nhv31bbKJzrsKfMpo_grxuLl8LU) - Another complete algorithm playlist from basic level to intermediate.
 Easy explanation and simulation.

 ## Online Courses